-For the first few days after surgery you should keep your foot elevated above your heart for most of the time.
+For the first few days after surgery, you should keep your foot elevated above your heart most of the time.
 When you do get on your feet, for the first weeks you should avoid bearing your full weight on your foot.
 Use crutches or a walker to support some of your weight when walking.

 For the first few days after your surgery, you will take pain medication as prescribed to decrease pain and inflammation.
 You will also need to pay special attention to keep the dressing clean, but dry for the first couple of weeks or as instructed by your doctor.

-If your surgery involves pins (stainless steel screws), you may have to remove them after a few weeks if they are temporary – or pay special attention in medical check-ups and imaging or TSA checks, if they are not.
+If your surgery involves pins (stainless steel screws), you may have to remove them after a few weeks if they are temporary – or pay special attention to medical check-ups and imaging or TSA checks, if they are not.